As Nashville continues it’s amazing growth, I’m now considered a rarity in these parts: a true Nashvillian. Born and raised.

 I worked on various short films around town for a few years, including my own short silent film that I wrote, produced and directed.
 It became clear to me that story was everything.
 “If it ain’t on the page, it ain’t on the stage.”
 For the next several years, I studied screenwriting exclusively with the Tennessee Screenwriters Association; eventually becoming President and serving on the board for several years.
 This also led to a stint teaching Intro To Screenwriting at Watkins College under their Continuing Adult Educations department.

-Outside of my career, I’m a movie buff, love a good crime/thriller novel, music lover, avid racquetball player, follow the four major sports, and continue to dote on my awesome pre-teen (yikes!) daughter.
+Outside of my career, I’m a movie buff, love a good crime/thriller novel, music lover, avid racquetball player, follow the four major sports, and continue to dote on my awesome teenage (yikes!) daughter.

 If you made it this far, I’m impressed, because I have recently read that the average attention span of a human is now slightly less than a goldfish.